 We have a trained ELSA in school who supports with helping the children work through issues around anxieties, worries and their emotions.

-Oasis lunchtime provision where children can come and check in with an adult and complete calming activities such as colouring or games.
+Oasis lunchtime provision where children can come and check in with an adult and complete calming activities such as social activities, art or games.

 Interventions around social skills and emotional support, including the use of the zones of regulation.

 Providing children with a safe space to calm down and regulate their emotions.

 Weekly PE sessions to encourage the children’s physical health